Answers to the 2019 Investor IQ Test. by Natalie Pace.

 3. Buy low; sell high (easy to say; hard to do)

 This recipe, along with my Stock Report Card, Four Questions, market strategies and data drilling are how I earned the ranking of number one stock picker.
 The recipe is easy.
-Learning to use it requires practice and learning how to find and use the data from a master.
-Come to my next Investor Educational Retreat to learn firsthand (from me) how easy and effective this strategy is, and why it has worked through bull and bear markets for more than a decade, while most strategies have bankrupted investors.
+Learning how to use these tools requires practice.
+You must begin by locating and analyzing data, which is actually more less time and more informative than trying to read articles to figure out what to invest in.
+Articles provide a sliver of the data that is available, once you know where to look, and come with opinions, many of which are immature, incomplete and inexperienced.
+Come to my next Investor Educational Retreat to learn firsthand (from me) how easy and effective this strategy is, and why it has worked through bull and bear markets for more two decades now, while most strategies have bankrupted investors.

 15. What are the Four Questions for Picking Winning Stocks?